|

 also that unseen magnetic pull that sucks hikers into hostiles and

-tempted never want to leave.
-Some hang around for weeks on end drinking
+the tempted never want to leave.
+Some hang around for weeks

-beer, gouging themselves with food and having the time of their
+on end drinking beer, gouging themselves with food and having the

-lives.
-I talked with several of them before showering and then running
+time of their lives.
+I talked with several of them before showering

-out back.
-The bunkhouse provided a stuffy, noisy atmosphere that
+pavilion just out back.
+The bunkhouse provided a stuffy, noisy atmosphere

-I did not want to deal with, the pavilion offered a nice cool breeze,
+that I did not want to deal with, the pavilion offered a nice cool

-and for some reason there were no mosquitoes.
-It rained occasionally,
+breeze, and for some reason there were no mosquitoes.
+It rained

-but we managed to keep dry.
-Tomorrow would be a free day since we
+occasionally, but we managed to keep dry.
+Tomorrow would be a free

 I hope some of the residents leave tomorrow morning.